Charles Wallace India Trust Scholarships

 CWIT’s recent annual reports and accounts, including lists of scholarships and grants given, can be seen on the Charity Commission’s website

-The deadline of Applications for the Charles Wallace Long Term awards have been extended till 07th December 2013.
+The deadline of applications for the Charles Wallace Long Term awards are now closed.

 British Council will facilitate and advise but the cost of a visa must be borne by you.